-For many homeowners, fertilizer is a key ingredient in achieving a lush, green lawn, but knowing how to much to apply can be tricky.
+For many homeowners, fertilizer is a key ingredient in achieving a lush, green lawn, but knowing how much to apply can be tricky.
 Under fertilize and you won’t get the results you wanted.
 Over fertilize and you could burn your grass.
 In order to apply just the right amount, you must measure your lawn and take vital calculations before the application process can begin.

-Measure Your Lawn Based on Its Shape
+Measure Your Lawn Based On Its Shape

 Step one in determining the appropriate amount of fertilizer is measuring your yard’s total square feet.
 Exactly how you do this will be based on your lawn’s shape